Support justice for Rachel, her mom, & hospice caregivers

 With this new information, the medical examiner updated her cause of death and it was no longer rules a homicide.
 The DA then dropped all charges in August and I was released from bond.

 Though I was cleared, the experience shattered my life.
-I lost my career, my life savings (and my husband's), my family, and my reputation while grieving my mom's death and fighting for my own life.
+I lost my career, life savings (and my husband's), my family, and my reputation while grieving my mom's death and fighting for my own life.

 Every year, MILLIONS of American families are prescribed and instructed to use comfort kits with their dying loved ones.
 These comfort kits typically contain controlled substances like sublingual morphine, lorazepam, and other medications meant to ease distress at end of life.